StormBytePP/StormByte-Buffer/README.md

 #### Producer and Consumer

-High-level interfaces for producer-consumer patterns with shared buffers.
+High-level interfaces for producer-consumer patterns built on top of `SharedFIFO`.

 - **Purpose**: Simplified API for producer-consumer workflows
 - **Key Features**: